sohaleKing/webDataBase/bDermaPlus_DB/reflection5/readMe.md

 `SELECT * FROM Users WHERE Name ="" or ""="" AND Pass ="" or ""=""`
 lets test this example on our backend and diable the validation dependency to see the result!

+- input:
+  `soheyl; select * from cutomer` could see all other users!!
+  note: in our case its not happening since we are turning them to template string and always keeping them between ' ' would protect it! see the pictures and try to reach the end point localhost:8080/search-by-name

 ### 9. How well did the time estimate you made for the first question hold?
 Were any tasks harder or easier than you expected?

 the checking for validation on backend sql injection was harder than I though!
 I passed the security master liecence at my current career but about database injection there were so many things to learn, backend validation document on express-validation api was very informative